 On December 7, 2021, the Company adopted the BigBear.ai Holdings, Inc. 2021 Long-Term Incentive Plan (the "Plan").
 The purpose of the Plan is to promote the long-term success of the Company and the creation of stockholder value by providing eligible employees, prospective employees, consultants, and non-employee directors of the Company the opportunity to receive stock- and cash-based incentive awards.

-Pursuant to the Plan, the Company's Board of Directors granted certain grantees Options to purchase shares of the Company's common stock at an exercise price of \$9.99.
-The Options vest 25% on each anniversary of the grant date.
-Vesting is contingent upon continued employment or service to the Company; both the vested and unvested portion of a Grantee's Option will be immediately forfeited and cancelled if the Grantee ceases employment or service to the Company.
-The Options expire on the 10th anniversary of the grant date.
-The Company recognizes equity-based compensation expense for the Options equal to the fair value of the awards on a straight-line basis over the service based vesting period.
-The Company recognized \$42 and \$1 in stock compensation expense in selling, general and administrative expense and cost of revenues, respectively, during the year ended December 31, 2021.
-As of December 31, 2021, there was approximately \$2,471 of unrecognized compensation costs related to the Options.
+During the year ended December 31, 2022, pursuant to the Plan, the Company's Board of Directors granted certain grantees Stock Options to purchase shares of the Company's common stock at a weighted-average exercise price of \$2.30.
+The Stock Options vest over four years with 25% vesting on the one year anniversary of the grant date and then 6.25% per each quarter thereafter during years two, three and four.
+Vesting is contingent upon continued employment or service to the Company and is accelerated in the event of death, disability, or a change in control, subject to certain conditions; both the vested and unvested portion of a Grantee's Stock Options will be immediately forfeited and cancelled if the Grantee ceases employment or service to the Company.
+The Stock Options expire on the 10th anniversary of the grant date.
+The Stock Options had no intrinsic value as of December 31, 2022.
+The Company recognizes equity-based compensation expense for the Stock Options equal to the fair value of the awards on a straight-line basis over the service based vesting period.
+The Company recognized equity-based compensation expense of \$838 in selling, general and administrative expense, \$83 in cost of revenues, and \$15 in research and development, respectively, during the year ended December 31, 2022.
+As of December 31, 2022, there was \$4,305 of unrecognized compensation costs related to the Stock Options, which is expected to be recognized over the remaining weighted average period of 2.94 years.